Discharge of patients into care homes without testing ‘unlawful’ – High Court

 Bereaved families and care groups said the ruling proves there was no protective ring around care homes at the start of the pandemic.

-Cathy Gardner, whose father Michael Gibson died, and Fay Harris, whose father Donald died, both from Covid-19, partially succeeded in their claims against the then health secretary and Public Health England.
+Two women who took legal action after their fathers died from Covid-19 – Cathy Gardner, whose father Michael Gibson died, and Fay Harris, whose father Donald died – partially succeeded in their claims against the then health secretary and Public Health England.

-When the pandemic hit in early 2020, hospital patients were discharged into care homes without testing, despite growing awareness of the risk of asymptomatic transmission, with Government documents showing there was no requirement for this until mid-April.
+When the pandemic hit in early 2020, patients were rapidly discharged into care homes without testing, despite the risk of asymptomatic transmission, with Government documents showing there was no requirement for this until mid-April.

-Bereaved families and care groups said the ruling proves the “protective ring” then health secretary Matt Hancock said had been put around care homes was “non-existent” and residents were “abandoned”.
+Bereaved families and care groups said the ruling proves the “protective ring” then health secretary Matt Hancock said had been put around care homes was “non-existent”, a “sickening lie” and a “joke”.

 A spokesman for Mr Hancock said Public Health England (PHE) had failed to tell ministers what they knew about asymptomatic transmission and he wished it had been brought to his attention sooner.

-However, the risks of asymptomatic transmission had been highlighted by figures including Sir Patrick Vallance, who said this was “quite likely” as early as March 13, the ruling said.
+Boris Johnson said he wanted to “renew my apologies and sympathies”, adding: “The thing we didn’t know in particular was that Covid could be transmitted asymptomatically in the way that it was and that was something that I wish we had known more about at the time.”

-A PHE paper was presented to the Scientific Advisory Group for Emergencies (Sage) in late January, who concluded that “asymptomatic transmission cannot be ruled out” in early February.
+However, the risks of asymptomatic transmission had been highlighted by figures including the Government’s chief scientific adviser for England, Sir Patrick Vallance, who said this was “quite likely” as early as March 13.

-And a separate paper in early March suggested that ”pre-symptomatic transmission of Covid-19 constituted a very substantial proportion of all transmission”, the High Court was told.
+Varying levels of risk had also been outlined in papers from late January, the ruling said.

 In a ruling on Wednesday, Lord Justice Bean and Mr Justice Garnham concluded that policies contained in documents released in March and early April 2020 were unlawful because they failed to take into account the risk to elderly and vulnerable residents from non-symptomatic transmission of the virus.